-The Group's management determines the residual values, useful lives and related depreciation charges for its property, plant and equipment.
+The management determines the residual values, useful lives and related depreciation charges for its property, plant and equipment.
 This estimate is based on the historical experience of the actual residual value and useful lives of property, plant and equipment of similar nature and functions and may vary significantly as a result of keen competitions from competitors, resulting in higher depreciation charge and/or write-off or write-down of obsolete assets when residual value or useful lives are less than previously estimated.

-At 31 December 2020, the carrying amount of property, plant and equipment amounted to approximately RMB532,083,000 (31 December 2019: RMB606,933,000).
+At 31 December 2021, the carrying amount of property, plant and equipment amounted to RMB509,569,000(2020: RMB532,083,000).

-4. CRITICAL ACCOUNTING JUDGEMENT AND KEY SOURCE OF ESTIMATION UNCERTAINTY (Continued)
+4. CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)